 Solink Whitepaper

 Solink is a decentralized bandwidth-sharing network that matches underutilized edge bandwidth with applications that need reliable, privacy-first connectivity.
-The protocol aligns participants through tokenized incentives, while governance and security guardrails ensure sustainable growth and credible neutrality.
+The protocol aligns participants through tokenized incentives, while governance and security guardrails support sustainable growth and verifiable operations.

 Problem & Opportunity